 Efficiency improvement: Up to 8%.
 Air con uses an incredible amount of fuel, so turn it off unless really needed.
 The general consensus is it's more efficient to drive with the windows down and the air con off at lower speeds, but at higher speeds it's better to use the air con and keep windows up due to the extra drag caused.

 Efficiency improvement: Up to 1%.
 Fuel's heavy, so by filling up you're adding weight.
 The less fuel your car holds, the more efficiently it drives.
 Filling up slightly more often and putting less in (1/2 or 3/4-full) will make it more efficient.

 Thanks to the RAC for efficiency data.
 See Make Your Car More Efficient for the full list.

 Grab fuel vouchers with your weekly shop

 Supermarkets often run petrol promotions.
-As their forecourts are usually cheap for fuel, these schemes mean you can make some decent savings.
+As their forecourts are usually cheap for fuel (always check), these schemes mean you can make some decent savings.

 These offers usually take the form of "spend £50 and get a 5p off/litre voucher".
-Past discounts have included 12p off/litre with a single voucher.
+Yet past discounts have included 12p off/litre with a single voucher.

 Get car parts yourself

 If you don't mind the legwork, it's possible to make hefty savings on parts by sourcing them yourself.
 Before getting your motor repaired, ask for separate quotes for fitting and parts, and check if they'd mind just fitting the part if you can find it.

 Then get its exact details, including name, type and size, to see if you can buy it yourself for less.
 Forumites recommend eBay* for cheap car parts, as well as calling independent suppliers and motor factors and comparing prices online.
 Amazon's car and motorbike* section's also worth a look.
 A few forum success stories for inspiration: